EndPointCorp/end-point-blog/2011/04/22/rhel-5-selinux-initscripts-problem.html.md

 -rw-r--r--  root root system_u:object_r:file_t:s0      /etc/group
 ```

 Aha!
 The SELinux context is wrong.
-Given that this has happened a couple of different machines, I'm guessing some past upgrade broke the context.
+Given that this has happened a couple of different machines, I’m guessing some past upgrade broke the context.
 What should it be?
-Let's check /etc/passwd for reference:
+Let’s check /etc/passwd for reference:

 ```nohighlight
 # ls -lFaZ /etc/passwd
 -rw-r--r--  root root system_u:object_r:etc_t:s0       /etc/passwd
 ```

-That's confirmed the correct context for /etc/group on another working server.
+That’s confirmed the correct context for /etc/group on another working server.
 To fix:

 ```nohighlight
 # chcon system_u:object_r:etc_t:s0 /etc/group